novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 - Hand-written rules crumble in a messy world.
 - Linear regression writes its own tiny rule—but only straight lines.
-- Neurons plus kinks give us curves on demand; back-prop teaches them.
+- Neurons plus kinks give us curves on demand; back-prop shapes them.
 - Clever architectures bake in domain hints (CNNs, RNNs, Transformers).
 - More flexibility → less interpretability, so we audit behaviour and dig for circuits.
 - From medical imaging to chatbots, neural nets are poised to shape daily life.